 - POLICY ENGINE The Policy Engine would present multiple models predicting FED actions under different regimes.

-- VOTING Because I think Big Tech basically believes in Democracy and is making a mistake supporting anti-Democratic politicians, I have allowed for voting using a cell phone app to provide democratic input to the FOMC.
+- VOTING Because I think Big Tech basically believes in Democracy (maybe, at least many of the employees) and is making a mistake supporting anti-Democratic politicians, I have allowed for voting using a cell phone app to provide democratic input to the FOMC (similar to the Atlanta Fed EconomyNow App, see below in the Notes, but with voting input).

-- UNCERTAINTY The main purpose of the FOMC is to allow human input, accountability and technocratic mistakes under uncertainty.
+- UNCERTAINTY The main purpose of the FOMC is to allow human input, accountability and to avoid technocratic mistakes under uncertainty.

 - OVERSIGHT Oversight involves identifying regimes that are not BAU.